GrahamCampbell/Laravel-Flysystem/README.md

 * The ZipAdapter adapter requires `"league/flysystem-ziparchive": "~1.0"` in your `composer.json`.
 * The adapter caching support requires `"league/flysystem-cached-adapter": "~1.0"` in your `composer.json`.
 * The eventable filesystem support requires `"league/flysystem-eventable-filesystem": "~1.0"` in your `composer.json`.

-You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Flysystem is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.